AFL++

 The above example no longer uses persistent mode, because we switched away from the libFuzzer harness.
 However, the persistent mode can be re-enabled, as shown in the next section.

-Optimizing the fuzzer: Enable persistent mode #
+Optimizing the fuzzer: Enable persistent mode & shared memory #

-Enabling persistent mode improves fuzzing performance by a factor of 10 to 20 (see the above tip for details about why persistent mode is faster).
-Note that the initial version we started with already runs in persistent mode because it uses a libFuzzer-style harness.
 If you already use LLVMFuzzerTestOneInput with AFL++, then this section is not relevant.
 This section is relevant if you want to improve your fuzzer that is not yet running in persistent mode.
 You can search the log output of afl-fuzz for “Persistent mode binary detected” to see if you are already using persistent mode.

 1. Add __AFL_FUZZ_INIT(); below the includes of the file where the main function is defined.